organix/mycelia/actor_abi.md

   0x1c  |                               |
         +-------+-------+-------+-------+
 ~~~
-An event block begins with the address of the actor
-to whom the event will be dispatched.
-The rest of the block may contain 0 to 7 additional words of message content.
 By convention, the first word of the message (at offset 0x04)
 is often the customer (an actor) to whom a reply may be directed.
 The second word of the message (at offset 0x08) is usually the first parameter.